 Finance is a field that studies and addresses the ways in which individuals, businesses, and organizations raise, allocate, and use monetary resources over time, taking into account the risks entailed in their projects.
 Mathematicians can build models to help explain and predict the behavior of financial markets.
 Several schools offer Master's degrees in Financial Mathematics.
 A quick web search will take you to their web pages.

 More information on math careers can be found at the AMS Early Careers page, the Cool Math page, and Duke University's Why Major in Math?.
-In addition, this booklet put out by the AAAS is full of helpful information on establishing a career in the sciences.

 FOCUS, the news magazine of the MAA, has published several articles on jobs for both undergraduate and graduate students.
 Click on a link below: